 3. Route Profile and Gradient Highlighting

 plotaroute.com has a very sophisticated Route Profile Tool that lets you examine the elevation profile of a route in depth.
 You can zoom in to sections of the route, apply different levels of smoothing and get detailed stats, including the longest climb and the total ascent.
-You can also add labels to the chart – useful if you want to share it and highlight certain points on the route.
+The tool will also automatically the climb categories of any major climbs on the route.
+And you can add labels to the chart – useful if you want to share it and highlight certain points on the route.

 If you want to see where the hills are on the map, plotaroute.com route maps include a Hilliness option (under the Display menu), which highlights gradients in different colours; red sections are uphill, green are downhill.
 The darker the colour, the steeper the gradient and moving your mouse over the route will tell you how steep each section is.

 4. Turn Warnings and Shift Directions